Alabama fire chief confirms deaths as fire destroys 35 boats

 Harnen said “we have some confirmed fatalities, but we don’t have an exact number yet.”
 He added that several of those hospitalized suffered from being in the water, and some were burned.

-Scottsboro Fire Chief Gene Necklaus said earlier that 7 people were hospitalized and 7 others were missing as the fire destroyed at least 35 boats docked in Jackson County Park.
+Scottsboro Fire Chief Gene Necklaus said earlier that seven people were hospitalized and seven others were missing as the fire destroyed at least 35 boats docked in Jackson County Park.

 Harnen said officials are trying to account for about seven people who had places on the dock.